Dr. Mukul Saxena

-He is an LLM in International Human Rights Law, University of Essex, UK (2003-05), a Draper Hills Democracy Fellow, Stanford University (2015) and a Chevening Gurukul Fellow for Leadership and Excellence, London School of Economics and Political Science, United Kingdom (2013).
-He has also attended the workshop on 'Civil Military Response to Terrorism,' Naval Post Graduate Academy, Monterey California(2008).
+Dr. Mukul is a soldier and a scholar.
+He holds a Ph.D. from the Tata Institute of Social Sciences, Mumbai, and is a Master’s in Public Administration (Edward Mason Fellow), Harvard University, USA.
+During this period, he was awarded the John Kenneth Galbraith Public Service fellowship and was the only Indian in the Diversity Committee.
+He is also an LL.
+M. in International Human Rights Law, University of Essex, UK, a Draper Hills Democracy Fellow, Stanford University, a Chevening Gurukul Fellow for Leadership and Excellence, London School of Economics and Political Science, United Kingdom.
+He has also attended the workshop on 'Civil Military Response to Terrorism,' Naval Post Graduate Academy, Monterey California.

-He has strong interdisciplinary experience with a cross section of law and policy in specialized areas of International Human Rights law, the law of Armed conflict, international peacekeeping, human rights and development, national security laws, child rights and refugee law.
+Dr. Saxena comes with strong interdisciplinary experience with a cross section of law and policy in specialized areas of ESG, public policy making, international human rights law, the law of armed conflict, international law of peacekeeping, human rights and development, national security laws, child rights and refugee law.
 In addition, he also specializes in life skills training, subjects relating to military leadership, adaptive leadership, personal capacity building, immunity to change.